 Bear Mattress and its competitors enjoyed a flood of online orders, and analysts estimated the industry saw a 30% lift in sales overall.
 But finding and advertising to potential customers was still very expensive—deep-pocketed DTC and legacy brand competitors use the same off-the-shelf audience targeting solutions.

 “When they’re all trying to go after the same customers, you really need to try to find a good strategy,” said Denis Altic, manager of data and analytics at JL Media in Union, N.J., Bear’s digital marketing agency.

 When they’re all trying to go after the same customers, you really need to try to find a good strategy

 To drive down costs, family-owned Bear Mattress aimed for a niche audience of younger, athletic customers like marathon runners who prioritize sleep as a recovery tool, Altic said.
 But that target wouldn’t help them expand their share of pandemic-fueled mattress sales.

 The remote work revolution accelerated the flight of young professionals with children out of costly, northern cities into suburbs where they could afford bigger homes and easier access to the outdoors.
 “Our core audience, which is younger and fitness-oriented, happened to align with people leaving,” said Altic.

-To take advantage of this “once in a lifetime opportunity,” Altic said JL Media partnered with Audience Town to identify likely movers in New York and San Francisco, two expensive cities hit hard by the pandemic.
+To take advantage of this “once in a lifetime opportunity,” Altic said JL Media used Audience Town data to identify likely movers in New York and San Francisco, two expensive cities hit hard by the pandemic.
 Their niche audience also targeted movers who were likely to buy more than one mattress—families with children, for example.